Josipa Lisac: Work with Karlo Metikoš (1971–1991)

 After a four-year break in her discography, in 1991, Lisac released the live album Live in Lap, recorded on her two concerts held in Zagreb club Lapidarijum on 12 and 13 May 1991.
 Alongside her songs, the album featured covers of foreign hits.

 Tributes to Metikoš and new releases (1991–present)

 Following Metikoš's sudden death on 9 December 1991, Lisac organized a tribute concert in his honor.
 Held on the first anniversary of his death in Istra hall in Zagreb, the concert featured, beside Lisac, Arsen Dedić, Zdenka Kovačiček, Neno Belan, Dino Dvornik, Crveni Koralji, Boa, Plava Trava Zaborava, Psihomodo Pop, 4M and other artists.
 The recording of the concert was released on the album Ritam kiše koncert (Rhythm of the Rain Concert) in 1993.
-During 1992, Lisac also released the album Čestit Božić (Merry Christmas), recorded with Ivan Goran Kovačić Academical Choir and featuring covers of traditional Christmas songs, and appeared on the various artists album Rock za Hrvatsku (Rock for Croatia) with the song "Sloboda i mir" ("Freedom and Peace").
+During 1992, Lisac also released the album Čestit Božić (Merry Christmas), recorded with Ivan Goran Kovačić Academical Choir and featuring covers of traditional Christmas carols, and appeared on the various artists album Rock za Hrvatsku (Rock for Croatia) with the song "Sloboda i mir" ("Freedom and Peace").